menu Menu Search

 32mg Fluoxevet Tablets for Dogs

 Fluoxevet 32mg Tablets for Dogs are a veterinary prescription medication designed to support the management of separation-related disorders in dogs.
-This medicine contains fluoxetine hydrochloride, a selective serotonin reuptake inhibitor (SSRI), which is widely used in veterinary behavioural medicine to aid dogs suffering from chronic stress or anxiety associated with separation.
+Fluoxevet contains fluoxetine hydrochloride, a selective serotonin reuptake inhibitor (SSRI), which is widely used in veterinary behavioural medicine to aid dogs suffering from chronic stress or anxiety associated with separation.
+Fluoxevet for Dogs is not a quick fix or a training substitute, but it can help reduce the intensity of distress so that learning and behaviour change become more achievable.
+Before starting 32mg Fluoxevet, a vet will usually check for physical causes of restlessness, toileting accidents, or vocalisation, and will review any other medicines or supplements already being given.
+Fluoxevet tablets are designed for straightforward oral dosing, which supports routine and predictability during treatment.

 Separation-related disorders are common in dogs and often present serious challenges for both the pet and the owner.
 These disorders can significantly impact a dog's wellbeing, and they often require a combination of behavioural therapy and medical support.
 Fluoxevet is intended to be used as part of a comprehensive behavioural modification plan and should only be administered under the direction of a veterinary surgeon.